IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/open_case_web_internal.md

 ## How to open a Support web Case.

-1. Log in to (IBM Internal Web case)[https://ibmsf.force.com/ibminternalproducts/s/], select "Open case"
+1. Log in to [IBM Internal Web case](https://ibmsf.force.com/ibminternalproducts/s/), select "Open a case"
 2. Type of Support: select Product Support
 3. Case Title: Enter the case title that best describes your inquiry
 4. Product manufacturer: IBM